That Time Bruce Springsteen Stripped Down and Got Dark on ‘Nebraska’

 There are tales of fateful last chances (“Atlantic City”), haunted wayward brothers (“Highway Patrolman”) and blue-collar workers pushed to their breaking points (“Johnny 99″).
 “Open All Night,” the album’s only song to feature an electric guitar, is also the LP’s only song to stray from the core themes of futility and despair.

-Surprisingly, the album was a hit when it was released in September 1982.
+The album was a hit when it was released in September 1982.
 It reached No. 3 and has become one of the decade’s essential recordings.
 Over the years, Springsteen has reworked several of the songs in concert with the E Street Band, finally giving them the full-group treatment he originally intended.
-And a few of the leftover cuts – including the drastically different and downcast versions of “Born in the U.S.A.” and “Downbound Train” – ended up on his next album, 1984’s Born in the U.S.A.
+And a few of the leftover cuts – including drastically different and downcast versions of “Born in the U.S.A.” and “Downbound Train” – ended up on his next album, 1984’s Born in the U.S.A.

 Nebraska remains one of the best folk albums of the past 30 years.
 It’s rooted in tradition, but it’s also a crucial leap forward for Springsteen, who sharpened his narrative skills here and found an America that wasn’t an open-armed invitation to a land of hope and dreams.
 Sometimes it’s a very bad place populated by very bad people who’ve made some very bad decisions.